HK-Tan/maxtanhk/_pages/about.md

   -  You can access them [**here.**](teaching/)

 🧑‍🎓 Tutoring:
-  -  I'm up for tutoring students for undergraduate Math (and related disciplines) classes at UCLA.
-Contact me via my UCLA email for more information.
+  -  ~~I'm up for tutoring students for undergraduate Math (and related disciplines) classes at UCLA.
+Contact me via my UCLA email for more information.~~ I'm at my capacity this quarter.
+Please check back again in Spring 2024.

 ## **Contact Me:** <be>
 📩 maxtanhk@math.ucla.edu <br>